What Is a Manulife One Mortgage?

 interest is calculated on the daily balance

-This is why it’s often used as the foundation for a cash-flow-based mortgage, which focuses on:
+This is why it’s often used as the foundation for my cash-flow-based mortgage approach, which focuses on:

 reducing interest earlier